markschaake/akka-http-scalajs/README.md

 5. navigate to the application at http://localhost:8081

-You can make changes to webclient code and run `> client/fastOptJS` while the server is running and the changes will get picked up.
+You can make changes to client code and run `> client/fastOptJS` while the server is running and the changes will get picked up.
 You can leverage tilde-triggered task running to automatically re-generate javascript on source changes:

 ```shell
 > ~client/fastOptJS